 - UC San Diego Graduate Grant-in-Aid: This grant funded by the University of California system is available to students at UC San Diego.
 It is a need based grant for graduate students with a maximum award of $12,000 per year.

-- Teacher Education Assistance for College and Higher Education (TEACH) Grant: The TEACH grant is a federal grant for students pursuing graduate education in select education fields.
+- Teacher Education Assistance for College and Higher Education (TEACH) Grant: The TEACH grant is a federal grant of up to $4000 for students pursuing graduate education in select education fields.

 - OAR Graduate Student Grants: The Organization for Autism Research awards grants for students pursuing master’s or doctoral degrees and planning to pursue research interests that focus on the daily challenges of autism.